tvheadend/tvheadend/docs/class/dvrentry.md

 **Download**           | Download the selected entry/recording.
 **Re-record**          | Re-schedule the selected entry/recording if possible.
 **Move to failed**     | Move the selected entry/entries to the *Failed Recordings* tab.
+**View Level**| Change the interface view level to show/hide more advanced options.
+**View Level**| Change the interface view level to show/hide more advanced options.
 **Help**               | Display this help page.

 ---